Valer100/winaccent/README.md

 ## 🤩 Feedback
 If you found a bug or want to make a suggestion, open a new issue.
 If you're ready to add a new feature or fix a bug, pull requests are welcome.

-If you find this module useful, you can consider starring this repository.
+If you find this module useful, please consider starring this repository.

 ## 📋 To do
 - [x] ~~Add an accent color change listener~~